Kevo760/Tic_tac_toe_TheOdinProject/README.md

-# Frontend Mentor - 3-column preview card component solution
+# TheOdinProject - TIC TAC TOE

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [TIC TAC TOE] https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/tic-tac-toe

 ## Table of contents